A Great Homemade Bird

 We started using this many years ago now, and one

-hot weather.
 Much better than suet.
-It appears that a block of it won't last long enough to get
+A block of it won't last long enough to get

 I've never seen a "food block" that's attractive to